articles

 February 8

-The Boy Scouts of America - BSA was founded in 1910.
-The Boy Scouts are no longer just for boys, all of the BSA scouting programs are open to boys and girls starting from kindergarten on up - everyone is welcome to join.
+The Boy Scouts of America - BSA, was founded in 1910.
+The Boy Scouts have a new name "Scouting America and they're no longer just for boys, all of their scouting programs are open to boys and girls starting from kindergarten on up - everyone is welcome to join.
 If your child is looking for fun, friendship, adventure and outdoor fun see the links below to learn more.

 I was a Girl Scout for many years, later when I was in High School I joined the Police "Explorers" for a bit.
 Since I have great memories of my time in scouting I was super excited when my son told me he wanted to join Cub Scouts - he loved it.
 Now he's advanced on to BSA - for boys and girls 6th-12th grade, he's been on several camping and backpacking trips - it's really been great for him.
 In our experience Cub Scouts was more family lead, and BSA is more scout lead and parents that are not leaders take a step back, it's great for their independence.